Atmospheric theatre: Rainbow Theatre (London, England, UK)

-Rialto Cinema (Dunedin, New Zealand).
+Rialto Cinema (Dunedin, Otago, New Zealand)

 The Rialto Cinema originally seated 2,000.
 The cinema has been converted into a six-theater multiplex.
 Renovations in 1998 restored its Moorish-themed features and night sky.

-Roxy Theatre (Saskatoon, Canada).
+Roxy Theatre (Saskatoon, Saskatchewan, Canada)

-Built during the onset of the Great Depression.
-The interior was decorated in a Spanish Villa style with the walls covered with small balconies, windows and towers that gave the impression of quaint Spanish village.
-The ceiling was painted in an atmospheric-style (dark blue and had twinkling lights set in the plaster) to give the impression of the night sky.
+The Roxy Theatre was built during the onset of the Great Depression.
+The interior is decorated in a Spanish Villa style with the walls covered with small balconies, windows and towers that gave the impression of a quaint Spanish village.
+The ceiling is painted in an atmospheric-style (dark blue and has twinkling lights set in the plaster) to give the impression of the night sky.
+The Roxy is the last remaining Max Blankstein atmospheric theatre, and is operated by Magic Lantern Theatres.